angeIgutz/angeIgutz/README.md

 𔓕 i dont use tonetags, if you need them youll have to specify

-𔓕 colourblind / visually impaired, if my pony colours look off thats probably why
+𔓕 colourblind, sometimes my colours are off a little.

 　<p align="center">![](http://i.picasion.com/gl/93/lOTI.gif)</p>